Care that comes from the Heart. Care that touches the Heart.

 We’re a small Home with 28 apartments, two lounges, a great room for dining and socializing and a garden that can take your breath away.
 Our smaller size is by design and another point which differentiates our facility.
 The Greens is easy to navigate, softly decorated and intimate.
 This encourages interaction and stimulation throughout the day.

 Each one of our residents has a long rich history.
 Perhaps they are lost in the memory of the mind, but not in the body or the spirit.
 There is still uniqueness in the way a former seamstress touches any fabric, a librarian looks through a book or a custodian assesses his environment.
 We can identify a former teacher or a nurse in the way in which they relate to one another.
 At The Greens I encourage staff to look and sense beyond the words so as to see the “person” before them.

 Laughter, joy, tears and comfort are felt in abundance at the Greens.
 It’s palpable and I am proud that we celebrate and honor the humanity that represents us all.

 I would be delighted to set up a tour or have a cup of coffee with you to find out how your family might become a part of our family at The Greens.

 Maria Scaros, Executive Director, The Greens at Greenwich

 Maria Scaros is a healthcare administrator, clinician and educator.
-Her credentials include a board certified supervisor and trainer of drama therapy, a licensed creative arts therapist and a certified clinical interfaith chaplain.
-She received her BA from Hunter College; her MA and MEd from Columbia University and completed post graduate work in arts psychotherapy at NYU.
+Her credentials include a board certified supervisor and trainer of drama therapy, a licensed creative arts therapist, and a board certified clinical chaplain.
+She received her BA from Hunter College, her MA and MEd from Columbia University, and completed post graduate work in arts psychotherapy at NYU.